 Assign Different Hot Keys For Screen Clipping

-1. Press Windows Key + R combination, type put Regedt32.exe in Run dialog box and hit Enter to open the Registry Editor.
+1. Press Windows Key + R combination, type Regedt32.exe in the Run dialog box, and press Enter to open the Registry Editor.

 2. Navigate to the following location:

 If you’re using Office 2010, replace it with 14.0.
 If you’re using Office 2007, replace it with 12.0.

-3. In the right pane of this location, create a new DWORD using Right click -> New -> DWORD Value.
+3. In the right pane of this location, create a new DWORD using Right-click -> New -> DWORD Value.

-Make sure you don’t use those hot keys Value data which are already assigned in Windows by shortcut.
+Make sure you don’t use those hotkeys Value data already assigned in Windows by shortcut.
 Click OK after inputting desired Value data.
 Close the Registry Editor and reboot to get results.

-Hope that helps!
+I hope that helps!